3,4-Methylenedioxyamphetamine: Detection in body fluids

-Derivatives
+Derivatives and analogues

+Analogues of MDA include its positional isomer 2,3-methylenedioxyamphetamine (2,3-MDA) and others.

 MDA constitutes part of the core structure of the β-adrenergic receptor agonist protokylol.

 History

-MDA was first synthesized by C. Mannich and W. Jacobsohn in 1910.
-It was first ingested in July 1930 by Gordon Alles who later licensed the drug to Smith, Kline & French.
+MDA was first synthesized by Carl Mannich and W. Jacobsohn in 1910.
+It was first taken in July 1930 by Gordon Alles at a total dose of 126 mg, who experienced hallucinogenic effects, well-being and euphoria, and peripheral effects.
+However, he did not subsequently describe these effects until 1959.
+Alles later licensed the drug to Smith, Kline & French.
 MDA was first used in animal tests in 1939, and human trials began in 1941 in the exploration of possible therapies for Parkinson's disease.
-From 1949 to 1957, more than 500 human subjects were given MDA in an investigation of its potential use as an antidepressant and/or anorectic by Smith, Kline & French.
+However, it was found to be detrimental in people with Parkinson's disease.
+The drug was described as having analeptic effects in humans in 1953.
+From 1949 to 1957, more than five hundred human subjects were given MDA in an investigation of its potential use as an antidepressant or appetite suppressant by Smith, Kline & French.

 The United States Army also experimented with the drug, code named EA-1298, while working to develop a truth drug or incapacitating agent.
 Harold Blauer died in January 1953 after being intravenously injected, without his knowledge or consent, with 450 mg of the drug as part of Project MKUltra.
 MDA was patented as an ataractic by Smith, Kline & French in 1960, and as an anorectic under the trade name "Amphedoxamine" in 1961.
 MDA began to appear on the recreational drug scene around 1963 to 1964.
 It was then inexpensive and readily available as a research chemical from several scientific supply houses.
 Several researchers, including Claudio Naranjo and Richard Yensen, have explored MDA in the field of psychotherapy.

+The International Nonproprietary Name (INN) tenamfetamine was recommended by the World Health Organization (WHO) in 1986.
+It was recommended in the same published list in which the INN of 2,5-dimethoxy-4-bromoamphetamine (DOB), brolamfetamine, was recommended.
+These events suggest that MDA and DOB were under development as potential pharmaceutical drugs at the time.
+The Multidisciplinary Association for Psychedelic Studies (MAPS) was also founded in 1986.

+Matthew J. Baggott and colleagues conducted some of the first modern clinical studies of MDA in humans and published their findings in the 2010s.

 Society and culture

-Name
+Names

-When MDA was under development as a potential pharmaceutical drug, it was given the international nonproprietary name (INN) of tenamfetamine.
+When MDA was under development as a potential pharmaceutical drug, it was given the International Nonproprietary Name (INN) of tenamfetamine.